MIbnEKhalid/UnilibUnity/README.md

         com.unity.nuget.newtonsoft-json
         ```
 3. Install the Package:
    - Click Add.
 Unity will download and install the official Newtonsoft.Json package.

 ## License

-This Project Is Licensed Under The `MIT` - See The [LICENSE](LICENSE) File For Details.
+This project is licensed under the WTFPL - see the [LICENSE](LICENSE) file for details.

+**NOTE:** Only The Source Code Of This Website Is Covered Under The [WTFP LICENSE](https://choosealicense.com/licenses/wtfpl/).
+The Project Documentation, Some Images, Blog Posts, And Other Content Are NOT Covered Under This License And Remain The Intellectual Property Of The Author.

 ## Contact

 For questions or contributions, please contact Muhammad Bin Khalid at [mbktechstudio.com/Support](https://mbktechstudio.com/Support/?Project=UnilibUnity), [support@mbktechstudio.com](mailto:support@mbktechstudio.com) or [chmuhammadbinkhalid28.com](mailto:chmuhammadbinkhalid28.com).